What Researchers Did

 What They Found

 All three patients suffered from gas gangrene in their legs, with two cases developing after lower-limb amputation due to conditions like atherosclerosis or diabetic gangrene.
-The third patient also had associated leukemia.
+The third patient also had associated leukaemia.
 In every case, the bacteria Clostridium perfringens was identified as the cause of the infection.

 Canadian Relevance